fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 The longer you avoid it, the deeper the hole you dig.

 > "The cave you fear to enter holds the treasure you seek" - Joseph Campbell

-> Insert skill issue meme

-> "If shit happens, do you overcome shit or do you become shit?" - Alex Hormozi

-But this is where things get good: once you face the truth you have the chance to find meaning in it.
-The truth may be you're working a dead-end job you don't like, you have a degenerative disease, you hate yourself, you care too much about what people think, you suck at your favorite hobby, or your friends don't respect you.
-Will you use these uncomfortable truths to get better?
-Or will you let them drag you down into a bottomless pit of resentment, cynicism, and selfishness?

-"Cynics get to be right, optimists get to be rich."
-Living in Truth does not mean living a passive life of existence.
-In fact, most of the times it's the opposite.
-Most of the times, when you dare look at Truth, it becomes immediately apparent what your flaws are.
-Where you can improve, what you've done wrong, how you can be better.
-And it's actually easier to ignore it.
-In fact, the bar to be better than most people at getting the truth is ridicuoulousy low.
-Because is easier not to think, not to do, and not to care.
-It is easier to stagnate, to ignore, to pretend.
-Living truth is accessible
-The adventure of truth is what makes life interesting!
-> "If i know what I shall find, I do not want to find it.
-Uncertainty is the salf of life" - Erwin Chargaff

-If you don't feel like you deserve becoming a better person (many such cases), think about it in terms of the people you love.
-Pursue truth for them, because if you don't become the best person you can, someone else will eventually carry the burden you're avoiding.

 It's easier to do it with other people.
 But doing so will require good relationships.